kkhsou-developer/e_office_auth/README.md

 **Response:**
 - `200 OK`: OTP sent successfully
-- `404 Not Found`: Email not found
+- `404 Not Found`: If the email does not exist.
 - `500 Internal Server Error`: Email sending failed

 **Step 2 - Verify OTP and Change Password:**